gadzhikuliev/backup_netconfig_without_tftp/README.md

 - Install the library netmiko
-- Set the parametr "device type" in dependence on your vendor
+- Set the parameter "device type" in dependence on your vendor